microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     value: string;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "pickerMenuOptionTemplate" is marked as @public, but its signature references "PickerMenuOption" which is marked as @alpha
+// Warning: (ae-incompatible-release-tags) The symbol "pickerMenuOptionTemplate" is marked as @public, but its signature references "PickerMenuOption" which is marked as @beta
 //
 // @public (undocumented)
 export const pickerMenuOptionTemplate: FoundationElementTemplate<ViewTemplate<PickerMenuOption>>;

-// Warning: (ae-incompatible-release-tags) The symbol "pickerMenuTemplate" is marked as @public, but its signature references "PickerMenu" which is marked as @alpha
+// Warning: (ae-incompatible-release-tags) The symbol "pickerMenuTemplate" is marked as @public, but its signature references "PickerMenu" which is marked as @beta
 //
 // @public
 export const pickerMenuTemplate: FoundationElementTemplate<ViewTemplate<PickerMenu>>;

-// Warning: (ae-incompatible-release-tags) The symbol "pickerTemplate" is marked as @public, but its signature references "Picker" which is marked as @alpha
+// Warning: (ae-incompatible-release-tags) The symbol "pickerTemplate" is marked as @public, but its signature references "Picker" which is marked as @beta
 //
 // @public
 export const pickerTemplate: FoundationElementTemplate<ViewTemplate<Picker>>;